United-Visions/Trading_Pal-main/README.md

 ## License

-TradingPal is licensed under the MIT License.
+TradingPal is licensed under the AGPL-3.0 license License[AGPL-3.0 license License](LICENSE).
 See the

 LICENSE